MGitrov/CodePipelineX/README.md

 ![CodePipelineX drawio](https://github.com/user-attachments/assets/a781d626-41cf-4918-919b-47ae3f92545b)

 ## Workflow Diagram Explanation
-**1. Code Push to GitHub:** The code is being pushed to the GitHub repository using some VCS (I've used Git).
+**1. Code Push to GitHub:** The code is being pushed to the GitHub repository using a version control system (I have used Git in this project).

 **2. Jenkins Pipeline Trigger:** Once the push event occurs, GitHub sends a POST request via a webhook to the Jenkins server which is running on an EC2 instance.
 This webhook is configured to trigger the Jenkins pipeline whenever there are changes in the repository.

 **3. Jenkins Pipeline:**

-  **(1)** Jenkins pulls the latest code from the GitHub repository.
+  **(1) Pull the latest code:** Jenkins pulls the latest code from the GitHub repository.
 This step ensures that the pipeline works with the most recent version of the codebase.

-  **(2)** Jenkins builds a Docker image of the application using the Dockerfile provided in the repository.
+  **(2) Build Docker image:** Jenkins builds a Docker image of the application using the Dockerfile provided in the repository.
 This image includes all the necessary dependencies and configurations needed to run     the application.

-  **(3)** Jenkins creates a temporary Docker container from the newly built image to run automated tests.
-This ensures that the application works as expected before it's deployed.
+  **(3) Test the application:** Jenkins creates a temporary Docker container from the newly built image to run automated tests.
+This ensures that the application works as expected before it is deployed.

-  **(4)** After successful testing, Jenkins tags the Docker image with a unique identifier (the Jenkins build ID) and pushes it to Docker Hub.
+  **(4) Push to Docker Hub:** After successful testing, Jenkins tags the Docker image with a unique identifier (in this case it is the Jenkins build ID) and pushes it to Docker Hub.

-  **(5)** Jenkins updates the deployment YAML with the correct image tag and deploys the application to a k3s cluster.
+  **(5) Deploy the application to Kubernetes:** Jenkins updates the deployment YAML with the correct image tag and deploys the application to a k3s cluster.

 # Directory Structure
 ```